stacks-network/docs/src/pages/understand-stacks/integrate-stacking.md

 const privateKey = privateKeyToString(makeRandomPrivKey());

 // get Stacks address
-const stxAddress = getAddressFromPrivateKey(privateKey, TransactionVersion.Testnet);
+// for mainnet, remove the TransactionVersion const stxAddress = getAddressFromPrivateKey(privateKey, TransactionVersion.Testnet);

-// instantiate the Stacker class for testnet const client = new StackingClient(stxAddress, new StacksTestnet());
+// instantiate the Stacker class for testnet
+// for mainnet, use `new StacksMainnet()` const client = new StackingClient(stxAddress, new StacksTestnet());
 ```